The Federal Government has announced a range of employer incentives in response to the impacts of COVID-19.

-Did you know, you may be eligible for a range of financial incentives available from the Australian Government when you take on an eligible Australian Apprentice?
+Businesses may be eligible for a range of other financial incentives from the Australian Government when they take on an eligible Australian apprentice.
 When we sign up your apprentice or trainee, we'll check your eligibility and can also help when it comes time to claim.

 Depending on your eligibility, you may be able to claim:

 - $4,000* per apprentice or trainee in Standard Incentives, plus potentially

 - $4,000* per apprentice aged 21 and over undertaking a Certificate III or IV on the National Skills Needs List^, plus potentially

 - $3,000* per apprentice undertaking Certificate II in Declared Drought Areas, plus potentially